ImperialCollegeLondon/pyrealm/docs/source/users/demography/canopy.md

   displace leaf area further down into the canopy.
 Crown gaps do not push all the way down  to the ground - they only allow light to penetrate more deeply into the crown.
 * The canopy gap fraction ($f_G$) is described above and captures how the canopy across the whole community may leave space unfilled in the canopy.
-Light passing throught canopy gaps passes unimpeded from the top of the canopy down to the ground.
+Light passing through canopy gaps passes unimpeded from the top of the canopy down to the ground.

 The code below alters the community and canopy model used above to include both crown